omarvsoft/new-architecture-mock-up/README.md

 In order to follow the best practices in kubernetes this project has configured some labels which will be added automatically.

-Is recommended that each child project override this labels according their specifications.
+It is important that each child project override this labels according their specifications.

 `<label.all.tier/>`